King Klunk

-King Klunk is a 1933 animated short subject, produced and directed by Walter Lantz.
+King Klunk is a 1933 animated short film, produced and directed by Walter Lantz.
 It stars Pooch the Pup and is the twelfth of the thirteen cartoons featuring that character.
-The cartoon is a parody of the RKO feature King Kong, which premiered six months earlier to this cartoon's release on September 4, 1933 from Universal Pictures.
+The cartoon is a parody of the RKO feature King Kong, which premiered six months earlier to this cartoon's release on September 4, 1933, from Universal Pictures.

 Plot

-Pooch and a girl coonhound sail into Africa, looking to take photographs of King Klunk, the largest gorilla in the planet.
+Pooch and his girlfriend, Poodles Hound, sail into Africa, looking to take photographs of King Klunk, the largest gorilla in the planet.

-On the continent, a pack of chimpanzees are doing a dance ritual as well preparing a meal for their gigantic gorilla leader.
+On the continent, the native "Hot Cha Tribe" are doing a dance ritual as well as preparing a meal for their gigantic gorilla leader.
+The centerpiece of the meal is a lady native sitting in the middle of the platter, dejected at her role as a sacrifice.
 King Klunk immediately shows up, excited to get his lunch, but when Klunk sees that the amount of food in the platter is inadequate, he rejects it.
-While thinking what he should feed on, the hungry gorilla sees Pooch and the girl coonhound walk by from several yards away.
-King Klunk then quietly captures Pooch's partner and replaces her with a lady chimpanzee.
+While considering what he should feed on, the hungry gorilla sees Pooch and Poodles walk by from several yards away.
+King Klunk then quietly captures Poodles and replaces her with the lady native.

 Pooch, unaware of the exchange, still carries on in his exploration.
-He even holds the hand of the lady chimpanzee.
+He even holds the hand of the lady native.
 When he looks back, the pup realizes and is most surprised.
-As he runs, the lady chimpanzee starts following him, wanting to make Pooch her date.
+As he runs, the lady native starts following him, wanting to make Pooch her date.

-When King Klunk has the girl coonhound in his grasp and is ready to devour her, the chimpanzee cupid suddenly appears and shoots him with an arrow.
-In this, rather than eating her, the love-stricken gorilla chooses to merely hold that dog and give warm smiles.
+When King Klunk has Poodles in his grasp and is ready to devour her, a native cupid suddenly appears and shoots him with an arrow.
+At this, rather than eating her, the love-stricken gorilla chooses to merely hold Poodles and give her warm smiles.

-Pooch continues running until he loses the lady chimp.
+Pooch continues running until he loses the lady native.
 As he runs again, Pooch, without noticing, runs up to the top of King Klunk.
 The gorilla immediately sees and blows him away where he falls into a pond.

 In the pond, Pooch swims toward what looks like a harmless boulder extending above the surface, but the rock is actually a dinosaur that rises.